BDouchet/BMDATA/README.md

 * Creation of a dictionnary and one-hot encoding of texts
 * Creation and Training of a MLP
 * Visualisation of the predictions

+## TPEmotion

+Sentiment classification of a face.
+The subject approached are :
+* Image processing
+* Classification : MLP and CNN
+* Video Capture on Colab
+* Comparison between landmarks and face to predict sentiment